 What else...
-I'm half-Chinese and am Florida-raised, Yale- and UVA- educated, and Chicago...buffed and polished?
-I now call New Orleans home and like to spend my spare time shooting pool, auditioning for musicals, ogling historic buildings, doing background work for film and television, futzing with inventions that address highly specific and possibly only-annoying-to-me problems, traveling, ranting at bartenders about the evils of straws, horseback riding, and petting strange cats (though, since we've recently welcomed home a new kitten friend, Musette, I might need to cut back on that last).
+I'm half Chinese and Florida-raised, Yale- and UVA- educated, and Chicago—buffed and polished?
+In any case, I now proudly call New Orleans home, and when I'm not writing or getting lost down research rabbit holes, I spend my time practicing law, shooting pool, performing in operas and musicals, ogling old buildings, acting for film and television, futzing with inventions that address highly specific and possibly only-annoying-to-me problems, traveling, ranting at bartenders about the evils of straws, riding horses, and petting strange cats (as well as my own, of course).
+Yeah, I know.

 One other thing about me: If you try to tell me the Oxford comma is wrong, I will fight you—before hugging you because I’m just so thrilled you care.

 In the fall of 1883, Cassie Gwynne, heartbroken over the recent loss of her father, returns to the southern island town where she was born to meet a mysterious newfound aunt and uncover the truth about her family's past—but finds herself tangled in a murder inquest instead.

 When a traveling theatrical troupe comes to the island to perform a charity production of Gilbert & Sullivan's recent comedic hit, The Pirates of Penzance, a dramatic accident turns out to be murder, and Cassie must take center stage to track down the killer.